Agentic AI revolution and workforce development

 Learning-based complex work: how to reframe learning and development

-About me, Global health, Interviews, Published articles, The Geneva Learning Foundation
+Reda SadkiAbout me, Global health, Interviews, Published articles, The Geneva Learning Foundation

 The following is excerpted from Watkins, K.E. and Marsick, V.J., 2023.
 Chapter 4.
 Learning informally at work: Reframing learning and development.
 In Rethinking Workplace Learning and Development.
 Edward Elgar Publishing.
 This chapter’s final example illustrates the way in which organically arising IIL (informal and incidental learning) is paired with opportunities to build knowledge through a combination of structured education and informal learning by peers working in frequently complex circumstances.
-Reda Sadki, president of The Geneva Learning Foundation (TGLF), rethought L&D for immunization workers in many roles in low- and middle-income countries (LMICs).
-Adapting to technology available to participants from the countries that joined this effort, Sadki designed a mix of experiences that broke out of the limits of “training” as it was often designed.
-He addressed, the inability to scale up to reach large audiences; difficulty to transfer what is learned; inability to accommodate different learners’ starting places; the need …
+Reda Sadki, president of The Geneva Learning Foundation (TGLF), rethought learning and development (L&D) for immunization workers in many roles in low- and middle-income countries (LMICs).
+Adapting to technology available to participants from the countries that joined this effort, Sadki designed a mix of experiences that broke out of the limits of “training” as it was often designed by conventional learning and development practitioners.
+He addressed, the inability to scale up to reach large audiences; difficulty to transfer what is learned; …